 All of these are presented in a very clear, simple format that makes digesting the information very easy without any distractions.

-If a printer wants to know about wide format, other websites may have a dedicated wide format section.
+If a printer wants to know about large format, other websites may have a dedicated wide format section.
 All the large format articles are put in this silo, every story is large format themed.

 Print Business doesn’t work like that.
 All our stories are tagged by a sophisticated CRM.
-So simply by searching for wide format, the reader will be presented with relevant articles.
+So simply by searching for large format, the reader will be presented with relevant articles.
 And as our information is not piled top-down into silos, it is easy to move between news, features and case studies without even noticing.

 Also, there are links.
 Not like the links created automatically by algorithms (other people who looked at that also looked at this) but created by real people, experienced print journalists that have the experience to know what that person might want to look at next.